xiaozw1994/KACapMamba/README.md

-# Knowledge Aware State-Space Capsule Network (KCapMamba)
-### For Multivariate Time Series Classification
+# Knowledge Aware State-Space Capsule Network For Multivariate Time Series Classification

 This study proposes KACapMamba, a Knowledge-Aware State-Space Capsule Network, which integrates three attentive Mamba blocks with a routing layer to achieve hierarchical temporal modeling.